openjdk/jextract/doc/GUIDE.md

 } // 'delete_point` called here
 ```

-The returned `point` segment has exactly the size of one `Point` (for arrays of struct, use
+The `point` segment returned by `reinterpret` has exactly the size of one `Point` (for
-the `reinterpret` overload that takes an element count as well).
-The lifetime we associate
+arrays of struct, use the `reinterpret` overload that takes an element count as well).
+The
-with the segment is the lifetime denoted by `arena`, and when the arena is closed, we want
+lifetime we associate with the segment is the lifetime denoted by `arena`, and when the
-to call `delete_point`, which we do by passing a method reference to `delete_point` as a
+arena is closed, we want to call `delete_point`, which we can do by passing a method
-cleanup action when calling `reinterpret`.
+reference to `delete_point` as a cleanup action when calling `reinterpret`.

-#### Function Pointers
+### Function Pointers

 If jextract finds a function pointer type in the header files it parses, it will generate
 a separate class for each of these.
-For instance, for a function pointer `typedef` like this:
+For instance, for a function pointer `typedef` like
+this:

 ```c
 // mylib.h